 Paid Promotion – Buying views, reposts etc

-While we’re not completely against the principle of paying for plays we do recommend you be considered in your approach.
 1,000 plays for $5 seems like a great deal, but it doesn’t necessarily mean anything.

-Our concerns revolve around two areas – audience and quality.
+The concerns revolve around two areas – audience and quality.

 Audience – Who exactly will the audience be for these 1,000 plays.
 Are they going to be engaged listeners who are likely to turn into fans?
 Probably not many, if any.